gbliao/IRNet/README.md

 ## Results
 * Light field saliency maps of HFUT, DUTLF, and LFSD datasets can be downloaded from [here](https://pan.baidu.com/s/1QvbKM_t2SMaQKL6sh5HqXw) [code: wtz3]

-* The saliency results can be evaluated by using the tool in [Matlab](http://dpfan.net/d3netbenchmark/)

 * Pre-trained model weights from [here](https://pan.baidu.com/s/1Lk-rxJo6swf3sjW2t6nf5Q) [code: zo14]